Skip to content

 npm run telemetry -- --target=genkit

-In a separate terminal, run your Gemini CLI command with the GEMINI_DEV_TRACING environment variable:
+In a separate terminal, run your Gemini CLI command:

 Terminal window